harness/developer-hub/docs/platform/git-experience/import-a-template-from-git.md

 You can import a Template from the CI or CD module in Harness.
 This topic shows you how to import a Template to the CD module.

-1. In your Harness Account, go to your Project.
+1. In your Harness Account, go to your project.
 2. In **Project Settings**, click **Templates**.
 3. Click **New Template** and then click **Import From Git**.